larryaasen/dive/docs/README.md

 # Dive

+Introducing Dive!
+A new Flutter toolkit for video recording and streaming.
+A complete set of packages to build the next generation of Flutter media apps.

-Goto to [Dive](https://pub.dev/packages/dive) for more information.
+See [Dive](https://pub.dev/packages/dive) for more information.